TRAINING COURSE

 • New activities are prepared and ready before the transition

-• School age children help plan and participate in the change in activities
+• School-age children help plan and participate in the change in activities

-• School age children have time to adjust from public school to program
+• School-age children have time to adjust from public school to program

 • Teachers are flexible enough to change planned activities as needed

-Routine task are incorporated into the program
+Routine tasks are incorporated into the program

 • Routines are used for a time of pleasure and learning